kevinolega/callcentertrainingtips/_posts/2019-07-26-pronunciation-errors.md

 These errors, when I was screening for call center agents were called disqualifiers.

-When I also screened for girls I wanted to go out with if they kept making these errors it was a turn off.
+When I also screened for girls I wanted to go out with if they kept making these errors it was a turn-off.

 I mostly never went out with them.